wp-plugins/bible-verse-of-the-day/readme.txt

 == Screenshots ==

-1. This screen shot description corresponds to screenshot-1.png.
-This is what the daily bible verse will look like by default.
+1. This is what the daily bible verse will look like by default.
 By changing the css you can change the appearance of the plugin
-2. This screen shot description corresponds to screenshot-2.png.
-A wordpress site with the plugin in the sidebar.
+2. A wordpress site with the plugin in the sidebar.

 == Changelog ==